 I have nothing against golf.
 It is a rather sluggish affair, however, which involves a lot of wandering from A to B before finally landing that tiny ball in an almost as tiny hole at the end of a long trek.
 Okay so maybe I do have something against golf because Bomb Golfing Volume 1 is definitely more to my liking: propel yourself through the air by way of rocket (bomb?) jumping and do your best to smash right into that end-of-course flag.
-Kaboom!

 Oh, don’t worry – the protagonist in this one is, somehow, completely immune to explosions.
-Laser beams, on the other hand… now those are a problem.
+Laser beams, on the other hand… are a problem.
 Avoid them.
-Trust me.
 Or try jumping through one, see for yourself.
 Yeah.
 You’re gonna have to be real careful where you place that bomb, choose the exact right moment for detonation, and on top of all that, there’s the character’s momentum to consider.
 Especially in later levels, where you’ll have to angle trick

 shots explosions with the utmost precision to separate failure from success.